apache/openwhisk-cli/README.md

 architecture pair.
 We supports both amd64 and 386 for Linux, Mac and Windows operating systems.

 To specify a build for specific architectures, you can provide a comma- or space-delimited list of hyphenated os-architecture pairs, like this:

 ```
 $ ./gradlew buildBinaries -PbuildPlatforms=linux-amd64,mac-amd64,windows-amd64
 ```

+The build library understands most representations of most Operating Systems.

 # How to use the binary

 When you have the binary, you can copy the binary to any folder, and add folder into the system PATH in order to run the OpenWhisk CLI command.
 To get the CLI command help, execute the following command:

 ```
 $ wsk --help
 ```

 To get CLI command debug information, include the -d, or --debug flag when executing this command.

 # Continuous Integration